LeoGaller/learning/README.md

 ## Contact

-Created by [L2 Analytics](https://l2-analytics.com) - feel free to contact me!
+Updated by [L2 Analytics](https://l2-analytics.com) - feel free to contact me!

 ## Acknowledgments

-- Thanks to God for inspiration.
+- Thanks to God for energy.
+- Thanks Claudio Jolowicz for creating it.

 ## Important
 - [Choose a License](https://choosealicense.com/)